Camp Dudley Then and Now

 In 2006, Camp Dudley at Kiniya opened for its first summer season, providing a unique and powerful camping experience for girls, amidst a spectacular setting on the eastern shores of Lake Champlain in Colchester, Vermont.

-Like Camp Dudley, Kiniya has many established and longstanding traditions, like an extensive equestrian program, water-skiing, Kiwi Day and Big/Little Sisters, among many others.
+Like Camp Dudley, Kiniya has many established and longstanding traditions, like water-skiing, Kiwi Day and Big/Little Sisters, among many others.
 As Kiniya becomes a part of the Dudley family, we hope you will join us in merging these two camps and creating our own history!